 The key to custom windows in PySimpleGUI is to view windows as ROWS of Elements.
 Each row is specified as a list of these Elements.
 Put the rows together and you've got a window.
+This means the GUI is defined as a series of Lists, a Pythonic way of looking at things.

-Let's dissect this little program
+Let's dissect this little program '''python import PySimpleGUI as sg